mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 ECUReset
 --------
-The ECUReset service is used by the client to request a reset of the server.
+The ECUReset service is used by the client to request that the server perform a reset.
 The server, after receiving this request, performs the specified type of reset.

 ISO 14229-1 defines the following reset types (values of the *resetType* parameter):